LibreOffice/core/cli_ure/readme.txt

 Open the file cli_ure\version\version.txt.
 The file contains name/value pairs, such as:CLI_URETYPES_NEW_VERSION=1.0.3.0.
-The first part of the names represent the assemly which they are referring to.
+The first part of the names represent the assembly which they are referring to.
 So obviously entries starting with CLI_URETYPES refer to the cli_uretypes.dll.
 Entries which contain the part "POLICY" refer to the policy assembly.
 For example:
 CLI_URETYPES_POLICY_VERSION refers to the policy assembly for cli_uretypes which is named